phluid61/internet-drafts/file-scheme/draft.md

 scheme, obsoleting the definition in RFC 1738.

-It defines a common core of syntax and semantics which is intended to interoperate across the broad spectrum of existing implementations, while at the same time documenting other current practices.
+It defines a common core of syntax and semantics which is intended to interoperate across the broad spectrum of existing usages, while at the same time documenting other current practices.

 **Note to Readers (To be removed by the RFC Editor)**